segmentio/segment-docs/src/connections/storage/warehouses/schema.md

 `<source>.<collection>.<property>` eg. `segment-engineering.tracks.userId`, where Source refers to the source or project name (segment-engineering), collection refers to the event (tracks), and the property refers to the data being collected (userId).

 > note "Data warehouse column creation"
-> **Note:** Segment creates tables for each of your custom events, and columns for each event's custom properties.
+> **Note:** Segment creates tables for each of your custom events in your warehouse, with columns for each event's custom properties.
 Segment does not allow unbounded `event` or `property` spaces in your data.
 Instead of recording events like "Ordered Product 15", use a single property of "Product Number" or similar.

 ## Warehouse tables